 This page is for those who are currently meeting with someone as part of the discernment process.
 It contains information and resources to help you, as you work with your DDO to discern God’s call on your life and perhaps prepare for a Bishops' Advisory Panel (BAP).

 Fellowship of Vocation

 An opportunity to meet with other people going through the discernment process.
 Find out more.
-The group normally meets about four times a year, usually at the Diocesan Office in Leeds.
+The group normally meets about four times a year, usually at the Diocesan Office in Leeds, but currently via Zoom.

 Introduction to Anglicanism

 We run a short course about the basics of Anglicanism one evening a week during Lent.
 It's important for all potential ordinands that they have a good understanding the Church of England, it's history, it's identity and it's worship.
 We always have excellent speakers and this is a very useful opportunity for anyone exploring a call to ordination.

 Details will be sent to everyone in the discernment process, and the event will be advertised on our social media.